 While all data and factual observations need a reference, reference lists are not meant to be bibliographies; they should indicate that you are familiar with the literature relevant to the topic.
 Most authors make do with 10–30 references.
 Perspectives on Sexual and Reproductive Health follows a reference style based on the citation-sequence system of the Council of Science Editors.
 References are numbered in the text, and are listed in numerical order at the conclusion of the article; they may be typed separately or “embedded” as endnotes using an automatic numbering function.
 A reference may contain only one citation.
 When a source is cited more than once, the same reference number is used each time.
 We have software that will format references to journal articles.
 For other types of material, authors are required to provide properly formatted references; use any recent issue of the journal as a guide.

 Footnotes and references are separate elements and should not be intermingled.
 Used sparingly, footnotes are appropriate for parenthetical or explanatory information that cannot be smoothly accommodated in the text.
 To distinguish them from references, use symbols or letters to designate them.
-Please do not embed footnotes; type them at the end or place them in a separate electronic file.

 Acknowledgments should include funding information, as well as any employment, appointments or financial arrangements that might be perceived as a conflict of interest.
 Acknowledgments should not be used to thank anonymous reviewers, study participants or coworkers who provided no special technical or intellectual expertise.